-As a Catholic high school under the Catholic Diocese of Raleigh, our community at John Paul II Catholic High School grows from the mission of Jesus Christ: to form men and women of faith, knowledge, and service in church and community through the tradition and values of Catholic education and faith.
+As a Catholic high school, our community at John Paul II Catholic High School grows from the mission of Jesus Christ: to form men and women of faith, knowledge, and service in church and community through the tradition and values of Catholic education and faith.
 We do not rely singularly on the classroom to prepare our students for college; we create a well-rounded environment to inspire a lifelong pursuit of learning in our students, preparing them to serve their families, community, and Christ.

 JPII provides a lifestyle of learning by cultivating student growth of mind, body, and spirit.
 We stress preparation for college through the rigor of our coursework coupled with individualized guidance tailored for each student to graduate into their school of choice.